stanfordhaskell/cs43/notes/Getting_Set_Up.markdown

 We can run Haskell code in `ghci`.
 It is important to note that `ghci` does not execute code in the same way it is executed in a Haskell program.
 Instead, it is executed in a computational context known as a monad, which allows symbols to be redefined to take on new values, among other things.
-This will become clearer in the next set of notes.
+This will become clearer later on.

 `ghci` also supports a variety of specialty commands.
 The most useful will be `:r`, which reloads the project code, `:t x`, which gives the type of `x`, and